Magodo saga: Governor Sanwo-Olu appeals for calm, schedules meeting

 “In the car, I spoke extensively with the IGP and with the Honourable Attorney-General and we have resolved all the issues.
 What we will see is that there will be a total stand down and tomorrow, around 11am, we will be inviting representatives of the judgment creditors.”

-Sanwo-Olu urged residents to go about their lawful business, assuring that nobody would be harassed or their property touched.
+Sanwo-Olu urged residents to go about their lawful business, assuring that nobody would be harassed or their property touched, The Guardian reported also.

 Crisis hits mega-rich Magodo as Adeyiga family threatens to retrieve land